alexandre-f-ouellette/data-projects/_sources/intro.md

-# Ottawa Tree Statistics
+# NDOKU Exploration

-This book serves as a Data Analysis project to practice various techniques and showcase them.
+In this project, I will be exploring various counting problems related to the number of ndoku boards exist.

-I will be updating and expanding on this project as time permits and as I learn new techniques.
+These are the various sizes of the popular Sudoku game.

-Hope you all enjoy it and thanks for taking a look!
+Thanks for taking a look!

 ```{tableofcontents}
 ```